Ryan North: Printed comics and graphic novels

 North was the writer of the Adventure Time comic book series from 2012 to 2014.
 In 2013 the series won an Eisner Award (Best Publication for Kids) and a Harvey Award (Best Original Graphic Publication For Younger Readers).

 North has written for several Marvel Comics series, including The Unbeatable Squirrel Girl, Power Pack, and Inhumans: Once and Future Kings.

 On January 21, 2013, Shiftylook.com launched Galaga, a comic written by North and illustrated by Christopher Hastings and colored by Anthony Clark, the creators of The Adventures of Dr. McNinja.
 The comic is based on the 1981 arcade shooter of the same name.

 On July 21, 2017, two of North's projects were awarded Eisner Awards: "Best Publication for Teens (ages 13-17)" for The Unbeatable Squirrel Girl (with Erica Henderson), and "Best Humor Publication" for Jughead (with Chip Zdarsky, Henderson, and Derek Charm).

 On September 15, 2020, Archaia published a graphic novel adaptation of Kurt Vonnegut's Slaughterhouse-Five, which was adapted by North and illustrated by Albert Monteys.

 In July 2022, North announced two upcoming comics projects via his newsletter.
 The first is Star Trek: Lower Decks —a limited series based on the animated series of the same name—with artist Chris Fenoglio; the first issue is scheduled to be published in September 2022 by IDW Publishing.
 The second is a YA graphic novel, titled Danger and Other Unknown Risks, with artist Henderson; North and Henderson were co-creators on Squirrel Girl.
 This graphic novel is described as a "dystopian fantasy" and is scheduled to be published in April 2023 by Penguin Teen.

 In November 2022, North launched a new volume of Fantastic Four with artist Iban Coello.

 In October 2024, at New York Comic Con, it was announced that North was heading up Marvel's 2025 event One World Under Doom.
 The event follows Doctor Doom who, after being granted the title of Sorcerer Supreme during the events of Blood Hunt, declares himself emperor of the world.
 The event began in February 2025, with the main miniseries written by North and drawn by R.B.
 Silva.

+He will next write Hulk: Smash Everything.